Though VPNs have long been on the global market of cybersecurity tools, nowadays, they’ve become increasingly popular.

-These days some of the highest levels of data encryption can be achieved with AES-256 technology, so you’d definitely want to stick with a VPN provider offering it.
+These days the highest levels of data encryption can be achieved with AES-256 technology, so you’d definitely want to stick with a VPN provider offering it.

 2. Fight off hackers

-Cybercriminals are lurking in all corners of the Internet, looking to take advantage of users with insecure Internet connections.
+Cybercriminals are lurking in all corners of the Internet, looking to take advantage of users with unsecure connections.

 By tracking your IP, hackers can gather a lot of information about your online habits and identify opportunities to initiate an attack.